 The Subscribe to Patient Updates transaction is a REST Information event as defined in ITI TF-2a: 3.20.4.1.1.1-1.

-Note that the same audit message is recorded by both Patient Subscriber and Patient Identity Manager, the difference being the Audit Source element.
-Both actors audit this transaction to show consistency between the request by the Patient Subscriber and the action taken by the Patient Identity Manager.
+Note that the same audit message is recorded by both Patient Identity Subscriber and Patient Identity Manager, the difference being the Audit Source element.
+Both actors audit this transaction to show consistency between the request by the Patient Identity Subscriber and the action taken by the Patient Identity Manager.

 The actors involved shall record audit events according to the following:

-3.94.5.1.1 Patient Subscriber audit message:
+3.94.5.1.1 Patient Identity Subscriber audit message: